← Blog

 Brand consistency: AI-assist across locations

 One of the genuine value opportunities in multi-location GBP is brand-consistent content across the portfolio.
-The challenge is that locally relevant content is more effective than generic brand content — but locally generated content is inconsistent in voice, frequency, and quality.
+The challenge is that locally relevant content is more effective than generic brand content, but locally generated content is inconsistent in voice, frequency, and quality.

 In practice, this looks like: the brand defines its content parameters once.
 Individual locations (or a central content team managing on their behalf) generate posts against that brief, producing content that’s locally specific (the Dallas location mentions the upcoming Texas weather, the Denver location mentions ski season relevance for its services) while staying within brand voice and approved messaging.

 Local Visibility Lab’s platform includes this brand-aware AI assist for posts.
-The idea isn’t to replace human judgment about what’s relevant locally — it’s to make brand-consistent content generation fast enough that it actually gets done consistently across a large portfolio, rather than being done well for some locations and skipped for others.
+The idea isn’t to replace human judgment about what’s relevant locally.
+It’s to make brand-consistent content generation fast enough that it actually gets done consistently across a large portfolio, rather than being done well for some locations and skipped for others.

 The LVL approach for multi-location brands